Damienkatz/Kayos-Design/kayosdesign.md

 Build a fast, low cost, fault tolerant messaging and queueing system that offers predictable performance and can take advantage of high end dedicated hardware as well as unreliable, commodity infrastructure like EC2.
 We want to support message de-duplication (newer versions of messages eliminate older versions) while also maintaining strict consistency (ordered synchronous delivery), causal consistency (ordered asynchronous delivery) and eventual consistency (unordered asynchonous delivery).

-Low cost means we should use data locality, batching and caching strategies to make efficient use of RAM, CPU, storage IO and network IO on contemporary systems, reducing the total number of machines and resources necessary.
+Low cost means deployable on clusters of unreliable commodity hardware and also using strategies for data locality, batching and caching to make efficient use of RAM, CPU, storage IO and network IO reducing the total number of machines and resources necessary.

 Fault tolerant means machines and networks can become unhealthy (slow or unresponsive) and the system can move and remove resources to regain health and also be able to quickly add new nodes to increase capacity.
 Recovering failed nodes and initializing new nodes should be fast and efficient.
-The worst time to burden the cluster with a heavy load is when adding in additional capacity, either due to replacing old nodes or just adapting to heavier traffic.
+The worst time to overload the cluster is when adding in additional capacity, either due to replacing old nodes or just adapting to heavier traffic.

 We want strong ordering and durability guarantees, to allow the easy connection to variety of consuming systems and to be able to easily reason about capabilities and semantics under both normal operating conditions and chaotic failure modes.

-The deployment use case is to become an ingestion point for large amounts data generated that needs to be delivered to multiple disparate systems, such as large web scale web sites with millions of users or the internet of things that is constantly generating data to be processed.
+The deployment use case is to become an ingestion point for large amounts data generated that needs to be delivered to multiple disparate systems, such as large scale web sites or the internet of things that is constantly generating data to be processed.
 The system becomes a buffer, to accommodate realtime systems (Key/Value caching and stream analytics) as well as batch oriented (data warehousing, deep analytics) and systems between the two extremes, like RDBMSs and fulltext/search indexing.

 Here will go over a non-sharded design that offers global ordered consistency, that can serve of the basis for a horizontally scalable queueing systems where only partially consistency is required.